RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

 # Utilities: An R toolbox

 Bespoke functions, written in [R](https://www.r-project.org/), for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking.
-Complete [documentation](documentation/utilities.pdf) is provided for all the functions.
+Complete [documentation](documentation/utilities.pdf) is provided for each.
 Furthermore, code files with examples are provided [here](documentation/code_examples).

+An introductory example is provided further down in this README.

 Currently available functions: